ByConity/ByConity/docker/executable_wrapper/FDB_installation.md

-In this guideline I will set up a Foundation DB cluster on 3 physical machines.
+In this guideline, I will set up a Foundation DB cluster on 3 physical machines.
 They are all using debian OS.
-I refer to two official guideline here [Getting Started on Linux](https://apple.github.io/foundationdb/getting-started-linux.html) and [Building a Cluster](https://apple.github.io/foundationdb/building-cluster.html).
+I refer to two official guidelines here [Getting Started on Linux](https://apple.github.io/foundationdb/getting-started-linux.html) and [Building a Cluster](https://apple.github.io/foundationdb/building-cluster.html).

-Firstly we need to download the binary for the installation in [here](https://github.com/apple/foundationdb/releases/).
-We need to download the __server__, __monitor__ and __cli__ binary, and those coressponding __sha256__ checksum file .
-I will chose version __7.1.25__ which is the latest at the time.
-So let create a folder and download with the following command:
+Firstly, we need to download the binary for the installation in [here](https://github.com/apple/foundationdb/releases/).
+We need to download the __server__, __monitor__ and __cli__ binaries, and those corresponding __sha256__ checksum files.
+I will choose version __7.1.25__ as it is the latest at the time.\
+In your root directory, let's create a folder `foundationdb`.\
+Then, create a subfolder `bin` inside `foundationdb`. \
+In this `foundationdb/bin` folder, download with the following command:

 ```
 curl -L -o fdbserver.x86_64 https://github.com/apple/foundationdb/releases/download/7.1.25/fdbserver.x86_64